nisargsuthar/RegistryForensicsCheatSheet/README.md

 Machine Identifier (Last 12 bytes):\
 `SAM > Domains > Account > "V"`\
-<b>NOTE:- Group into 3 sets of 4, convert to little endian and convert from hex to dec.
+NOTE:- Group into 3 sets of 4, convert to little endian and convert from hex to dec.

 USB devices connected:\
 `System > ControlSetXXX > Enum > USBSTOR`